 - Office space, conference and meeting halls.

 The Riva national training centre is a very modern facility which was officially inaugurated in 2014.
-It is now fully operational and already hosts all the TFF technical and development divisions.
+It now hosts all the TFF technical and development divisions.
 With this project, the TFF has been able to extend the current facilities, in line with its vision of bringing all its operations into a single centre.
 This project involves the construction of a new facility including the following features:

 - Office building divided into three floors, press centre, offices for TFF departments, meeting rooms and praying room